pierreozoux/docs-3/source/operations/monitoring/metrics-and-alerts.rst

 MinIO Grafana Dashboard
 -----------------------

-MinIO also publishes two :ref:`Grafana Dashboards <minio-grafana>` for visualizing collected metrics.
+MinIO also publishes :ref:`Grafana Dashboards <minio-grafana>` for visualizing collected metrics.
 For more complete documentation on configuring a Prometheus-compatible data source for Grafana, see the :prometheus-docs:`Prometheus documentation on Grafana Support <visualization/grafana/>`.

 .. _minio-metrics-and-alerts-available-metrics: